Eduardo Mendúa: Assassination and aftermath

-On 26th February 2023, Mendúa was shot dead in the garden of his home in Dureno by two people dressed in hoods, who subsequently escaped via speedboat; Mendúa's wife, who was with him at the time, was not harmed.
+On 26 February 2023, Mendúa was shot dead in the garden of his home in Dureno by two people dressed in hoods, who subsequently escaped via speedboat; Mendúa's wife, who was with him at the time, was not harmed.
 An autopsy of Mendúa found he had been shot twelve times, and identified his cause of death as being haemorrhaging and cerebral lacerations caused by being shot with a firearm.
-Mendúa's funeral was held on 28th February 2023, and was streamed by CONAIE.
+Mendúa's funeral was held on 28 February 2023, and was streamed live online by CONAIE.

 Hours after Mendúa's death, officers from the National Police conducted raids that resulted in the seizing of firearms and the arrest of a suspect alleged to have driven the speedboat Mendúa's killers fled on.
-The suspect, named only as David Q., remains remanded in police custody.
+The suspect, named only as David Q., was remanded in police custody.
 A judge granted Mendúa's wife and children a protection order following his murder.
-Juan Zapata, the Minister of the Interior, has alleged that Mendúa's killers were from within the Cofán community, and that the murder stemmed from an internal dispute over support for oil drilling in Cofán lands.
-It has been alleged that Silverio Criollo, the president of the Dureno Cofán community, ordered the killing.
-On 28th February 2023, CONAIE called for Criollo's council to be revoked, and for their agreement with Petroecuador to be revoked.
+Juan Zapata, the Minister of the Interior, alleged that Mendúa's killers were from within the Cofán community, and that his murder stemmed from an internal dispute over support for oil drilling in Cofán lands among some members of the Dureno Cofán community.
+It has been alleged that Silverio Criollo, current president of the Dureno Cofán community, ordered the killing.
+On 28 February 2023, CONAIE called for Criollo to be dismissed, and for his agreement with Petroecuador to be revoked.
+As of 27 March 2023, Mendúa's murder remains unsolved.

-Mendúa's death occurred almost two years after the killing of his brother Lino; as of 27th February 2023, Lino's death remains unsolved.
+Mendúa's death occurred almost two years after the killing of his brother Lino; as of 27 February 2023, Lino's death also remains unsolved.

 Response

 Guillermo Lasso, the President of Ecuador, released a statement in which he promised Mendúa's murder would not go unpunished.
-CONAIE's president, Leonidas Iza Salazar, condemned Mendúa's death, and blamed both Lasso and Petroeducador as being responsible, citing ongoing conflict in the area over oil drilling.
+CONAIE's president, Leonidas Iza Salazar, condemned Mendúa's death, and said that both Lasso and Petroeducador were responsible, citing ongoing conflict in the area over oil drilling between the government and indigenous communities.
 Andrés Arauz, a former presidential candidate for the Citizen Revolution Movement who came second to Lasso in the 2021 presidential election, expressed his solidarity with Mendúa's family, as well as with CONAIE.
 The United Nations Special Rapporteur on the Rights of Indigenous Peoples, José Francisco Calí Tzay, expressed sadness at Mendúa's killing, and called on the Ecuadorian government to commit to a swift investigation to bring the murderers to justice.
 Speaking at a conference of Catholic bishops in Quito, Rafael Cob, president of the Pan-Amazonian Ecclesial Network and Apostolic Vicar of Puyo, said "we raise our voices denouncing this murder and asking for justice".